 But, how to monitor computer activity remotely?
 Installing remote computer monitoring software is the best way to keep track of what your employees are doing on their devices.
 This software is easy to install and can track digital activity for both employees who are in the office and employees who work remotely.

 There are a number of activities that you can monitor with the help of remote computer monitoring software.

 When the majority of your workforce telecommutes, keep a watchful eye on:

-There are many monitoring products that advertise their services for free.
+There are many remote computer monitoring software products that advertise their services for free.
+But if it’s free, it may not safe to install on your company’s devices.
 As a general policy, companies should vet any software they deploy on company or employee owned devices.
 Malware, viruses, and spyware could put your company and your entire network at risk.

 Most data from computers can be monitored and tracked by comprehensive software.
 Trackable data includes web history, all screenshots, email, texts, instant messages, logon/logoff history, social media history or logins, and keystrokes.

 What you choose to monitor depends on your liability concerns and your industry.
 While software like InterGuard allows you to monitor almost all activity, companies can also set search parameters for data alerts.
 Enter specific keywords to trigger alerts when employees search for or enter those phrases.